forseti-security/forseti-security/_docs/howto/deploy/dev-setup.md

 ---
-title: Local Deployment
+title: Development Environment Setup
 order: 103
 ---
 #  {{ page.title }}

-This page explains how to use the gcloud command-line tool to set up Forseti for your Google Cloud Platform (GCP) resources.
+This page explains how to set up Forseti for local development.

 ## Before you begin